Bauzi

 - Cultural Innovations

-- Innovations include the adaptation of traditional crafts for modern markets and the integration of traditional knowledge in education.
+- Innovations include adapting traditional crafts for modern markets and integrating digital storytelling.

 - Literary Works